tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientHello in their initial flight.

 Any data included in EarlyData is not integrated into the handshake hashes directly.
-E.g., if the ClientKeyExchange is included in EarlyData, then the handshake hashes consist of ClientHello + ServerHello, etc.  However, because the ClientKeyExchange is in a ClientHello extension, it is still hashed transitively.
+E.g., if the ClientKeyShare is included in EarlyData, then the handshake hashes consist of ClientHello + ServerHello, etc.  However, because the ClientKeyShare is in a ClientHello extension, it is still hashed transitively.
 This procedure guarantees that the Finished message covers these messages even if they are ultimately ignored by the server (e.g., because it is sent to